angyjoe/interceptnate/README.md

 ## Maven

 InterceptNate isn't hosted on [Maven Central Repository](http://search.maven.org).
-To use InterceptNate in your project, you need to install [InterceptNate-0.1.jar](./target/InterceptNate-0.1.jar) into your local Maven repository using the command:
+To use InterceptNate in your project, you need to install InterceptNate-0.1.jar into your local Maven repository using the command:

 ```
-mvn install:install-file -Dfile=InterceptNate-0.1.jar -Dpackaging=jar -DgroupId=info.sarihh -DartifactId=InterceptNate-0.1 -Dversion=0.1
+mvn install:install-file -Dfile=InterceptNate-0.1.jar -Dpackaging=jar -DgroupId=info.sarihh -DartifactId=InterceptNate -Dversion=0.1
 ```

 And then insert the following dependecny in your POM: